ryanafolk/ambitus/README.md

 <img src="https://github.com/ryanafolk/ambitus/blob/master/img/AmbitusSymbol.png" width="200">

 ***Note before going further: the most common run error is not having GNU sed on your system.
-Eventually I hope to remove this requirement, but I will not have time in the near future so please verify your sed and that it is in the path under the name `sed`.***
+Eventually I hope to remove this requirement, but I will not have time in the near future so please verify your sed and that it is in the path under the name `sed`.
+Mac users will generally have BSD `sed` (and other non-ideal shell tools) on their systems by default. ***

 Overview
 ---------